dathtu/capslock/README.md

-# Make CapsLock Great Again!!!
+# CapsLock Enhancement Win V1 2023
 > Make CapsLock Great and Useful As It Should!!!

 This project will transform the CapsLock key into a Hyper(✱) that can improve work and personal productivity thanks to its best ergonomic position next to the home row.